Privacy and Cookies

 Changes to the Privacy Notice

 We will continually review and update this privacy notice to reflect changes in our services and to comply with changes in the law.
-When such changes occur we will update this privacy notice accordingly; the last update was in May 2018.
+When such changes occur we will update this privacy notice accordingly; the last review was in May 2023.

 If you have any queries or concerns about this privacy notice or how we handle the personal information referred to in it, please contact us on 01706 353000 or by e-mail DataRepresentative@stepping-stone.org.uk.
 If you have any complaints about the processing of personal data referred to in this privacy notice, you have the right to make a formal complaint to the Information Commissioner’s Office (ICO) (further information can be found at www.ico.org.uk).